-– The Trees of Endor
+The Trees of Endor

-Trees are an integral part of life on Earth, for as long as we humans have walked upon it.
-Trees have always provided us and other animals with food, shelter, medicines, clothing, and of course air purification, oxygen production, soil stabilization, soil filtration, the list goes on and on (see more below*).
+    Trees are an integral part of life on Earth, far longer than we humans have walked upon it.
+Trees have always provided us and other animals with food, shelter, medicines, clothing, and of course air purification, oxygen production, soil stabilization and filtration, and the list goes on (see below*).

-Today, with anthropogenic climate change threatening humanity’s stability, if not our very survival, trees are more important to us than ever before — because they are evolutionarily perfected carbon-sequestering life forms.
+    Today, with anthropogenic climate change threatening humanity’s stability, if not our very survival, trees are more essential than ever before — because they are evolutionarily perfected carbon-sequestering life forms.

     If we want to survive as a species, let alone thrive, we must end deforestation immediately.